opendistro-for-elasticsearch/sql/docs/dev/Pagination.md

 Here is a sample of the request response API for the cursor queries.
 The client only needs cursor field to fetch the next page.
 This interface allows clients to de-couple the parsing logic of state.

-Since we are implementing server side cursors, either SQL plugin or Elasticsearch needs to maintain state which consumes hardware resources like memory, file descriptors etc. The conserve such resources we provide a clear cursor API to clear resources explicitly, before it is automatically cleaned after expiry.
+Since we are implementing server side cursors, either OpenDistro SQL plugin or Elasticsearch needs to maintain state which consumes hardware resources like memory, file descriptors etc. The conserve such resources we provide a clear cursor API to clear resources explicitly, before it is automatically cleaned after expiry.

 ```
 # 1.Creates a cursor